A trip of a lifetime : Honeymoon in Japan

 If you are looking for a cultural adventure, a foodie heaven and one of the greatest destinations of all time, then this is the place to spend your honeymoon.
 If you are dreaming of a honeymoon to relax on the sandy beaches, then Japan should not be your honeymoon destination since you will be missing all the awe of this country (although I hear it’s home of some beautiful beaches).
 Japan is a beautiful country with majestic temples and shrines, gardens and national parks embedded within a millennial culture.
 The food is exquisite, every restaurant and street food is mouth-watering.

 We went to Japan for our honeymoon in September for 3 entire weeks.
 (These were one of our longest vacations since we have started our professional lives, crazy right?).
 After much reading about Japan, we decided to go to Tokyo, Kyoto, Osaka, Nara, Kobe & Hiroshima.
 Along the way, I will share some pro tips in order for you not to make the same mistakes than we did.
+At the end of the article you will find practical Information to make your trip smeamless.

 Before getting into the itinerary, there are a few things to keep in mind for honeymooners.